-2.17 Relationship to Laws, Regulations and other Plans
+2.15 Relationship to Laws, Regulations and other Plans

-The Action Alternatives are in conformance with the WFRHBA, applicable regulations at 43 CFR § 4700, and BLM policies, including the BLM's Caring for America's Wild Horses and Burros Fundamental Reforms - An Overview, February 2011 (Director's Strategy).
+The Action Alternatives are in conformance with the WFRHBA, applicable regulations at 43 CFR § 4700, and BLM policies.
 Included are:

 43 CFR § 4710.4 Constraints on Management

 Management of wild horses and burros shall be undertaken with the objective of limiting the animals' distribution to herd areas.
 Management shall be at the minimum level necessary to attain the objectives identified in approved land use plans and herd management area plans.